Brief on India-Sao Tome & Principe Relations

 A 3-member delegation from Sao Tome & Principe attended the Seventh Session of International Solar Alliance Assembly held during 3-6 November 2024 at New Delhi.

-Two health technicians from Sao Tome & Principe attended the 6-months Radiation Technician Training Programme at Karad, Maharashtra during September 2024 – February 2025.
+Two health technicians from Sao Tome & Principe attended the 6-months Radiology Training Programme at Karad, Maharashtra during September 2024 – February 2025.
 The training programme was arranged by India office of Merck Foundation.

 Visits from India